yuanqing/rdd/README.md

 ```
 $ ls
 README.md
-$ npm i -g rdd
+$ npm install --global rdd
-$ rdd -o -d
+$ rdd --open
 Serving on 0.0.0.0:8888/README.md
 ```

-Here we’re using the `-o` flag to open the rendered Markdown file in our default web browser, and the `-d` flag to enable dark mode.
+Here we’re using the `--open` flag to open the rendered Markdown file in our default web browser.
 The rendered page will be updated automatically whenever we edit and save `README.md`.

 ## Usage